Karl-Phillips/WorldSkills2024/resources/world-skills-pdf.md

 TAFE NSW Mitch Tamsett
 TAFE QLD Faculty of Creative Art and Digital Design 2024 Regional Competition Pack -Programming ©WorldSkills Australia 2024.
 All rights reserved.
-6 COMPETITOR INFORMATION
+6

-COMPETITION DESCRIPTION
+# Competitor Information

+# Competition Description

    This is a competition for Windows desktop application developers to produce either a .NET (any language, e.g. C#) or Java solution.
 The competitor will be given a business scenario in which they will need to develop a holistic/integrated solution that satisfies the business requirements.

    The project will require the competitor to create a single application made up of multiple forms/sections, each handling a different area of functionality.
 The forms will need to provide an easy to use graphical user interface (GUI) with business logic code running behind it to take form input and perform calculations/manipulation.
 A database will be provided (either Microsoft SQL Server or MySQL) to interact with, for example to list/add/edit/delete customers or to perform statistical analysis such as a total amount from orders in a month.

-REQUIRED SKILLS
+# Required Skills

    The competition has been designed to use MySQL or SQL Server as the backend component.
 The competitor may be required to create, modify or design a relational database, including the following:

-• Tables: Add, edit, delete, set properties
+   - Tables: Add, edit, delete, set properties

-• Relational aspects: define relationships between tables/entities
+•  - Relational aspects: define relationships between tables/entities

-• Integration: import data from variety of sources
+•  - Integration: import data from variety of sources

    The front-end has been designed to use .NET or Java environments.
 The competitor will be required to design and create a Windows desktop application to meet the specified requirements.
 The following could form part of the assessment:

-• User experience: provide a well-structured and well laid out interface; clean clear and easy to use interface;
+   - User experience: provide a well-structured and well laid out interface; clean clear and easy to use interface; professionalism;
-professionalism; consistency, such as navigational elements, branding, etc.
+     consistency, such as navigational elements, branding, etc.

-• Database integration: Connect application to a data source; perform standard operations on the data source; perform complex queries on the data source
+   - Database integration: Connect application to a data source; perform standard operations on the data source; perform complex queries on the data source

-• Validation and error checking: handling errors/exceptions appropriately; providing validation to ensure clean data being sent; providing friendly error messages to the user
+   - Validation and error checking: handling errors/exceptions appropriately; providing validation to ensure clean data being sent;
+     providing friendly error messages to the user

-• Forms: creating appropriate forms; using appropriate types of input/output controls; customizing form properties to fulfil requirements
+   - Forms: creating appropriate forms; using appropriate types of input/output controls; customizing form properties to fulfil requirements

-• Business logic: providing customized business logic where appropriate; possibility modelling a business’s data objects
+   - Business logic: providing customized business logic where appropriate; possibility modelling a business's data objects

-• Reporting: providing customized reports of data from the data source; group, sort, summarise and filter data; adjust layout and formatting as required and meeting specifications
+   - Reporting: providing customized reports of data from the data source; group, sort, summarise and filter data; adjust layout and formatting as required and meeting specifications

-• Integration: export data in variety of formats UNIFORM
+   - Integration: export data in variety of formats

+# Uniform

    On the day of the competition, all competitors are required to wear the following:

 • Industry appropriate workwear
 • Closed in footwear

 PERSONAL PROTECTIVE EQUIPMENT
 All competitors must provide and wear their own personal protective equipment at all times during the competition, according to the below list.
 Any competitor without the required equipment will not be permitted